The Wrong Way We’ve Been Told To Build Resilience

 Is this really resilience, or is it survival mode in disguise?

-Because women like us deserve better.
-We deserve to thrive, not just hold it together and call that success.
+We deserve to thrive, not just hold it together and that be the definition of personal success.

 If this message hits home for you, or you’ve been questioning what resilience looks like in your world, I’d love to hear your thoughts HERE